vivekr1982/anything-llm/docker/HOW_TO_USE_DOCKER.md

 # How to use Dockerized Anything LLM

-Use the Dockerized version of AnythingLLM for a much faster and complete startup of AnythingLLM.
+Use the Dockerized version of CloudwiseGPT for a much faster and complete startup of CloudwiseGPT.

 ### Minimum Requirements

 > [!TIP]
-> Running AnythingLLM on AWS/GCP/Azure?
+> Running CloudwiseGPT on AWS/GCP/Azure?
 > You should aim for at least 2GB of RAM.
 Disk storage is proportional to however much data
 > you will be storing (documents, vectors, models, etc).
 Minimum 10GB recommended.